openhab/openhab-docs/installation/openhabian.md

 ```

 You'll see the openHABian configuration menu and can now run all desired actions, e.g. install the newest Oracle Java 8 revision or openHAB 2.

+> Attention:
+> openHABian usage on a custom system is supported but not yet widely tested.
+> Please be cautious and have a close look at the console output for errors.
+> Report every error you see to the [openHABian Issue Tracker](https://github.com/openhab/openhabian/issues).

 ## First Steps